ACDguide/Governance/_sources/tech/permissions.md

 ### Troubleshooting

-ACLs are very useful but tend to get broken easily
+ACLs are very useful but tend to get broken easily.

 Let's see first how to interpret the `getfacl` output
 ```{code}